yroc/JavaProjects/README.md

 * A means of access control (e.g., if a member of a class is `protected`, then it can be invoked/accessed within the package but not outside the package)
 ##Source file structure
 Every class has the general structure
-1. Package declaration: which package this class is in
+1. Package declaration: tells the compiler which package this class belongs to
-2. Import statement(s): using other people's types
+2. Import statement(s): tells the compiler where to find types that belong to other packages (i.e., packages outside this class's package)
 3. Class header and body
 ## Compiling
 Important points to keep in mind: